Notes on Practice

 Images below:

-In December 2014, the Tokyo City Opera Art Gallery hosted a remarkable exhibition showcasing the highlights of Zaha Hadid's visionary work.
-It was an absolute delight for me to witness some of my creations for Zaha from the early 90s proudly displayed within this esteemed showcase.
+In December 2014, the Tokyo City Opera Art Gallery presented a landmark exhibition celebrating the breadth of Zaha Hadid’s visionary work.
+Among the many highlights, I had the privilege of seeing several pieces I created for Zaha in the early 1990s displayed within this distinguished setting.